-While the budget deficit projection has been revised upwards by more than 5% of GDP due to emergency expenses, TBC Capital says a significant portion of the funds Georgia has borrowed from IFIs has created a solid emergency buffer in case there is a second deterioration in the ep-idemiological situation, though TBC Capital does not see a major second wave as in its baseline scenario.
+While the budget deficit projection has been revised upwards by more than 5% of GDP due to emergency expenses, TBC Capital says a significant portion of the funds Georgia has borrowed from IFIs has created a solid emergency buffer in case there is a second deterioration in the epidemiological situation, though TBC Capital does not see a major second wave as in its baseline scenario.

-Inflation, initially affected by the sharp move of the GEL as well as one-off cost push factors due to the COVID-19 related regulations, also seems to be stabilizing.
+Inflation, initially affected by the sharp move of the GEL as well as one-off cost push factors due to COVID-19 regulations, also seems to be stabilizing.
 TBC Capital predicts inflation will sink from 6.5% in May to hit 4.5% by the end of the year due to the stability of the GEL and reduced economic activity.

-Other sectors in for difficult times ahead remain, HORECA, automobiles and transportation.
+Other sectors in for difficult times ahead remain HORECA, automobiles and transportation.
 Meanwhile, sectors like FMCG and pharmacy have displayed a resilience to pandemics so far, while others like durable goods’ retail and construction materials, have displayed recoveries at different tempo.